There is an interesting story behind how I got my mitts on this particular Heavy Vinyl pressing.

-Here was the energy, clarity, richness, space and more that had been missing mere moments before while playing the Heavy Vinyl pressing.
+Here was the energy, clarity, presence, space and more that had been missing mere moments ago while the Heavy Vinyl pressing played.
 Now, coming out my speakers was everything that makes a good vintage pressing such a joy to listen to.

 What a difference.
 Night and Day.
 Maybe more!